MarkUy/MarkUy/README.md

 ### Hi there 👋

+I'm a Software Engineer, currently working at Inca Networks d.b.a.
+WISI America.

+I have three on-going side projects: [my blog](https://mark.zone), [timestamp.page](https://timestamp.page) and [skedible.com](https://skedible.com).
+I love learning new things.
+Please let me know if you need help on a project.
+I would like to contribute.

 <!--
 **MarkUy/MarkUy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.